Aratohu OIA mā ngā umanga OIA guidance for agencies

 What does it cost?

 Requesting official information is free, though we can charge a reasonable amount if it will take a lot of work to supply the information requested.
-There's no charge for the first hour spent on your request or for the first 20 pages of photocopying.
+These charges must be reasonable, and may reflect some of the cost of labour (including to retrieve and collect the information) and materials in meeting your request).

 You can complain to the Office of the Ombudsman about our decision to charge.